Overview of Cost of Living Section Indices on this Website

 Overview of Cost of Living Indices on this Website:

 The cost of living indices provided on this website are relative to New York City (NYC), with a baseline index of 100% for NYC.
 Here's a breakdown of each index and its meaning:

 Cost of Living Index (Excl.
-Rent) is a relative indicator of consumer goods prices, including groceries, restaurants, transportation and utilities.
-Cost of Living Index does not include accommodation expenses such as rent or mortgage.
-If a city has a Cost of Living Index of 120, it means Numbeo has estimated it is 20% more expensive than New York (excluding rent).
+Rent): This index indicates the relative prices of consumer goods like groceries, restaurants, transportation, and utilities.
+It excludes accommodation expenses such as rent or mortgage.
+For instance, a city with a Cost of Living Index of 120 is estimated to be 20% more expensive than New York City (excluding rent).

-Rent Index is an estimation of prices of renting apartments in the city compared to New York City.
-If Rent index is 80, Numbeo has estimated that price of rents in that city is on average 20% less than the price in New York.
+Rent Index: This index estimates the prices of renting apartments in a city compared to New York City.
+If the Rent Index is 80, it suggests that the average rental prices in that city are approximately 20% lower than those in New York City.

-Groceries Index is an estimation of grocery prices in the city compared to New York City.
-To calculate this section, Numbeo uses weights of items in the "Markets" section for each city.
+Groceries Index: This index provides an estimation of grocery prices in a city relative to New York City.
+Numbeo uses item weights from the "Markets" section to calculate this index for each city.

-Restaurants Index is a comparison of prices of meals and drinks in restaurants and bars compared to NYC.
+Restaurants Index: This index compares the prices of meals and drinks in restaurants and bars to those in NYC.

-Cost of Living Plus Rent Index is an estimation of consumer goods prices including rent comparing to New York City.
+Cost of Living Plus Rent Index: This index estimates consumer goods prices, including rent, in comparison to New York City.

-Local Purchasing Power shows relative purchasing power in buying goods and services in a given city for the average net salary in that city.
-If domestic purchasing power is 40, this means that the inhabitants of that city with an average salary can afford to buy on an average 60% less goods and services than New York City residents with an average salary.
+Local Purchasing Power: This index indicates the relative purchasing power in a given city based on the average net salary.
+A domestic purchasing power of 40 means that residents with an average salary can afford, on average, 60% less goods and services compared to residents of New York City with an average salary.